Key Terms and Phrases for Doing Business in China

 Compensation an employer pays to an employee at the dismissal from employment.

-A contract between an employer and an employee sets forth terms and conditions of the termination of employment.
+A ‘Severance Agreement’ is a contract between an employer and an employee that sets forth terms and conditions for the termination of employment.

 Share Purchase Agreement (SPA) or stock purchase agreement: a legally binding contract establishing terms and conditions related to the purchase and sale of a company’s shares.

-The Shanghai Stock Exchange Science and Technology Innovation Board is an equity market operated by the Shanghai Stock Exchange for shares of technology and innovative companies to list and trade.
+The Shanghai Stock Exchange STAR Market, officially known as the Shanghai Stock Exchange Science and Technology Innovation Board, is an equity market operated by the Shanghai Stock Exchange (SSE) for shares of technology and innovative companies to list and trade.
+It was established in 2019.

 A non-binding agreement outlining the basic terms and conditions under which an investment will be made.